wRafer924/vacasa/docs/index.rst

     from django.urls import include, path

     urlpatterns = [
-        # … other patterns
+        # other patterns…
         path("select2/", include("django_select2.urls")),
-        # … other patterns
+        # other patterns…
     ]

 ``django-select2`` requires a cache backend which is **persistent** across all application servers..

 **This means that the** :class:`.DummyCache` **backend will not work!**

 The default cache backend is :class:`.LocMemCache`, which is persistent across a single node.
 For projects with a single application server this will work fine, however you will run into issues when you scale up into multiple servers.

 Below is an example setup using Redis, which is a solution that